mpags-python/mpags-python.github.io/index.md

 * Session 1-2: Introduction to Python
 * Session 3: Staying organised
-* Session 4: Numerical Python
+* Session 4: Numerical Python and Plotting
-* Session 5: Plotting with Python
+* Session 5: Scientific Python
+* Session 6: Data handling
-* Session 6-7: Scientific Python
+* Session 7: Python for specialists (astronomy and theory, but useful for all)
-* Session 8: Data handling
+* Session 8: **Presentations (MSc only)**
+* Session 9: Bayesian inference and deep learning in Python
-* Session 9: Robust, fast & friendly code
+* Session 10: Robust, fast & friendly code
-* Session 10: Python for specialists

 ## Lecture materials